-As of the balance sheet date, information was not available concerning the cost of infrastructure assets (e.g., roads, bridges, sidewalks, and similar items) and, therefore, pre-existing infrastructure assets are not included in the accompanying financial statements.
-As permitted by GASB Statement No. 34 (GASB-34), the Agency will begin reporting pre-existing infrastructure assets as data is accumulated during the transition period provided by GASB-34.
-However, as required by GASB-34 the Agency has begun prospective reporting of infrastructure assets acquired or constructed during the current fiscal period.
+As of the balance sheet date, the Agency did not own any infrastructure assets (e.g., roads, bridges, sidewalks, and similar items).
+As required by GASB Statement No. 34 (GASB-34), the Agency will begin reporting infrastructure assets as infrastructure assets acquired or constructed.
 During the current fiscal period no infrastructure assets were acquired or constructed.

 Interest is capitalized on construction of major assets acquired with debt.
 The amount of interest to be capitalized is calculated by offsetting interest expense incurred from the date of the borrowing until completion of the project with interest earned on invested proceeds over the same period.
-No interest was capitalized during the year ended June 30, 2006.
+No interest was capitalized during the year ended June 30, 2007.